neuromore/Doc/neuromoreStudio/OSC.md

 #Feeding custom data to neuromore Studio

-We for sure don’t support every data source that you can imagine.
+We cannot support every imaginable data source.
 That is why we provide a way to send custom values from your sources (like biosensors, accelerometers, joysticks, other software) via UDP network messages using the Open Sound Protocol (http://opensoundcontrol.org).
 OSC helper libraries are available for nearly every programming language.

 Send single floating point values with a given OSC address.
 Using an "OSC Input" node inside the "Inputs" category of the “Classifier Window”, you can feed your custom values to the classifier.
-OSC addresses need to be unique and need only to contain a single float value (No bundling or grouping, one OSC address for each float).
+OSC addresses need to be unique and need only to contain a single float value (no bundling or grouping, one OSC address for each float).

 You can use the “OSC Data Monitor” to verify the sent messages: https://code.google.com/p/osc-tools/